seanthegeek/yaramail/docs/source/tutorial.md

 `ambiguous`.
 If no categories are listed, the verdict is set to `None`.

 :::{note}
-In extremely rare cases, a domain may send a wide variety of automated emails that do not fit into patterns, making YARA rules impractical. to account for this, a domain can be added to the `implicit_safe_domains_list`, which will add a `category` of `safe` to every email from that domain, as long as the domain is authenticated.
-The emails will still be scanned by YARA, so any YARA category matches other than `safe` will still return an `anbigious` verdict.
+In extremely rare cases, a trusted domain may send a wide variety of automated emails that do not fit into patterns, making YARA rules impractical.
+To account for this, a domain can be added to the `implicit_safe_domains` list, which will add a `category` of `safe` to every email from that domain, as long as the domain is authenticated.
+The emails will still be scanned by YARA, so any YARA category matches other than `safe` will still return an `ambiguous` verdict.

 *Only do this as a last resort*, because implicitly trusting all emails from a domain would cause a malicious email to be categorized as `safe`.